azdavis/azdavis.net/posts/en/define-pl-02.md

 language with integer and boolean types.

 In this post, we'll add functions to Hatsugen.
-With this addition, Hatsugen becomes approximately as powerful as the simply-typed lambda calculus.
+With this addition, Hatsugen becomes approximately as powerful as the [simply-typed lambda calculus][stlc].

 ## Syntax